mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 - ~4 requests per minute (Avg) => ~172800/mo
 - ~1500KiB per minute (Avg) => ~64.8GiB/mo

-**CloudFront option will be free when enable the cache to origin, as all the S3 content is static, otherwise the cost will be higher than[1]: CloudFront + S3.
+**CloudFront option will be free when enabling the cache to the origin, as all the S3 content is static, otherwise the cost will be higher than[1]: S3 direct/public URL.

 ***Free tier details:
 ```